Retirement Cost of Living: What You Need to Know Before You Retire

 • Changes in entertainment/hobby spending?

-3. Estimate Healthcare Costs: Research Medicare premiums, supplemental plans, and average out-of-pocket expenses for retirees, considering your health.
+3. Estimate Healthcare Costs: Look into Medicare premiums, supplemental plans, and typical out-of-pocket costs based on your health.

-6. Calculate Income Sources: Estimate income from Social Security, pensions, savings (401(k)s, IRAs), and investments.
+6. Calculate Income Sources: Estimate income from Social Security, pensions, retirement accounts, and investments.

-To simplify this process, you can also use an online retirement cost of living calculator.
-These tools can help you estimate your monthly retirement expenses and provide a useful starting point.
+You can also use an online retirement cost calculator to estimate monthly expenses and get a starting point.

 Working with an Advisor